n0shake/blog/content/blog/book-review-i-will-teach-you-to-be-rich/index.md

 ---
-title: book review - i will teach you to be rich
+title: i will teach you to be rich
 date: "2021-01-26T22:40:32.169Z"
 description: Do I feel rich after reading Ramit Sethi's bestseller?
+category: book-review
 ---

 I've been on a personal-finance, [FIRE movement](https://en.wikipedia.org/wiki/FIRE_movement) bender these past couple of weeks.
 That has led me to discover FIRE figures including [Mr. Money Mustache](mrmoneymustache.com), [Mad Fientist](https://www.madfientist.com/) and plenty of others.
 As much as I like consuming podcasts and reductionist articles, majority of my learning usually comes through books.
 I begin digging the reading list of these FIRE figures and that's how I stumbled onto Ramit Sethi's [I Will Teach You to be Rich](https://www.goodreads.com/book/show/40591670-i-will-teach-you-to-be-rich).
 Here are my key-takeaways: